nightwishxp/notrenderreact/Publishing.md

 ```

 A single source code can be built with multiple different optimizers, so
-we should not make any strict assumptions on the
+we should not make any strict assumptions on the tooling that will be used.

+## Publishing

+Now that your package is properly configured and all artifacts are committed, it
+is time to share it with the world.
+Please refer to the [complete instructions for an